EVALUATION OF ANTIHYPERTENSIVE ACTIVITY OF NATURAL MIXTURE AND INVESTIGATION OF HERB-HERB INTERACTIONHTML Full Text

 These two extracts were subjected to the investigation of their antihypertensive activity, their interaction and effect on different organs.

-Animals, Drugs and Chemicals: Male albino Swiss mice 15 - 30 gm were used.
+Animals, Drugs, and Chemicals: Male albino Swiss mice 15 - 30 gm were used.
 The study was conducted according to the National Institutes of Health guidelines for the care and use of laboratory animals.
 All animal care and experimental procedures were carried out with the ethics approval of the local regulatory authority.
 The animals were housed in standard cages at room ambient temperature (22° - 25 °C) and humidity (45 - 50%) along with 12/12 h light/dark cycle during experiment course.
 They were fed standard rat chow with water freely accessible.
 Captopril and fludrocortisone acetate are purchased from Sigma-Aldrich, USA.
-AST, Albumin kits, Creatinine kits and urea kits were purchased from local market.
+AST, Albumin kits, Creatinine kits, and urea kits were purchased from the local market.
 All other chemicals employed in the current study were of the analytical standard.

 Mineralocorticoids Induced Hypertension: The hypertensive control group was kept on a diet high in sodium chloride, and drinking water was replaced by 2% sodium chloride solution.
 After they attain a weight of about 25 gm, they have been given fludrocortisone dissolved in sesame oil at a dose of 10 mg/kg was administered once daily for three weeks.
 The mice of systolic blood pressure of more than 170 mmHg were chosen to be hypertensive mice in the current study.